kyma-project/kyma/docs/serverless-v2/01-02-serverless-v2.md

     - Service Placeholder - a Kubernetes Service which has exactly the same name as the KService but [has no selectors](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) (does not point to any Pods).
 Its purpose is only to register the actual service name, such as `helloword-go`, so it is unique.

-    - Service Revision - a Kubernetes service for which KSC creates separate Revisions after any change in the KService.
+    - Service Revision - a Kubernetes Service for which KSC creates separate Revisions after any change in the KService.
 These Service Revisions have selectors and point to specific Pods in a given Revision.
 Their names take the `{service-name}-{revision-number}` format, such as `helloword-go-48thy` or `helloword-go-vge8m`.

-    - Virtual Service - cluster-local Service that communicates only with resources within the cluster.
+    - Virtual Service - a cluster-local Service that communicates only with resources within the cluster.
 This Virtual Service points to the Istio service mesh as a gateway to Service Revisions.
 The Virtual Service is registered for the name specified in the Service Placeholder, for example `helloword-go.default.svc.cluster.local`.

     >**NOTE:** The **cluster-local** label in the KService instructs the KSC that it should not create an additional public Virtual Service.